vivsridh4/AI-April/README.md

-# AI on Azure
+# AI on Azure (Make artificial intelligence (AI) real for your business today)
 Getting started with AI on Azure